 Bill Murray, the Ireland-loving "Ghostbuster" legend, headed to the hurling All-Ireland semi-final before joining in on a sing-song in a Limerick City pub.

-Murray treated unsuspecting locals to the impromptu sing-song at Charlie Malone's Bar on Wolfe Tone Street in Limerick City this week.
+Murray treated unsuspecting locals to the impromptu sing-song at Charlie Malone's Bar on Wolfe Tone Street in Limerick City in June 2022.

 Bill Murray on a night out in my hometown pic.twitter.com/5XlfGshDPB— Thomas Fleming (@DrTFleming) June 21, 2022

 The bar's owner Paddy Kelly told the Limerick Leader “We were stunned to see him walk in.
 People were doing double-takes.
 There was a group of Spanish people who didn’t believe it was him.

 "When Bill was gone I told them it genuinely was him and then they were crying and very upset that they didn’t get a picture with him."

 He divulged that the star really enjoyed his pint of Kilkenny and stayed in the bar for about two hours.

 Kelly continued: “He was so warm and friendly and was very funny - deadpan humour.
 He had a great chat with the musician Phil Aherne who was here.
 Phil is one of the main musicians who plays with Bono and Glen Hansard for the Christmas busking session in Dublin every year.”